Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 #### Channel Type : Self

 If you have set up [Position Tracking](/Tutorials/Position-Tracking) then your player object will have an `IDissonancePlayer` component which identifies it to Dissonance.
 You can take advantage of this to send directly to players without having to know their name.
-When set to "Self" the broadcast component will look for a sibling `IDissonancePlayer` component and will send directly to that player.
+When set to "Self" the broadcast component will look for an `IDissonancePlayer` component in this gameobject or any ancestor and will send directly to that player.

 ## Channel Metadata